-The MIG gun must also be correct in polarity.
+The MIG gun must also be correct in polarity for proper performance.
 Drop open the cover on the left side of the MIG to access the wire spool and feeder.
 Just above the feeder, the are two terminal lugs.
 The upper is Positive, and the lower is negative.
 If there are no positive (+) or negative (-) symbols, there may also be a label that says "Gas MIG" and "Gasless".
 Regardless, the top terminal is positive and the bottom terminal is negative.
-For MIG, the wire feeder cable should be connected to the top, positive (+) terminal with via the provided screw.
+For all MIG and most Gas (Dual) Shielded Flux Cored Wire, the wire feeder cable should be connected to the top, positive (+) terminal with via the provided screw.
 See below.